3 Key Facts About Paying for a CCRC

 Some CCRCs only offer basic amenities and cost less as a result, while others offer more luxurious services.

 CCRCs are often rent-based, so those who live there pay a monthly fee.
-They also are required to pay a one-time entrance fee when they move into the facilities.
+They also are required to pay a one-time entrance fee or "buy in fee," when they move into the facilities.

 The entrance fee can cost anywhere from $2,000 to $500,000 depending on the specific facility.
 Monthly fees for CCRCs usually cost between $2,000 and $5,000 on average.

 Some people are hesitant to move into a CCRC because of the high entrance fee.
 They wonder why they should pay that entrance fee when they could move into a different kind of facility and pay a lot less.

 There are a lot of benefits that come with investing in a CCRC and paying a higher entrance fee, though, including the following:

 - If you move into a CCRC at the appropriate time, you could end up paying less than you'd pay if you moved into a different kind of care facility later on when you require more assistance